sicmutils/sicmutils/README.md

 ```

 See the [demo directory](./demo) for minimal examples of build configurations
-that use the SICMCUtils library.
+that use the SICMUtils library.

 Alternatively, visit the [SICMUtils Tutorial on
 Nextjournal](https://nextjournal.com/try/samritchie/sicmutils) to try all of the